 Optionally, you can add wax as part of your maintenance routine.
 It keeps the board even more waterproof, and makes cleaning very easy - food residue literally slide right off.
 It also prevents staining much better.
 If you cook with food that tends to stain easily such as turmeric or beets, this is especially important.

-You can make your own wood wax with beeswax and oil (recipe here), or check out our ready-to-use cutting board wax - made with beeswax and coconut oil.
+You can make your own wood wax with beeswax and oil (recipe here), or check out our ready-to-use cutting board wax (on Amazon) - made with beeswax and coconut oil.

 Frequently Asked Questions

 What wood should not be used for cutting boards

 1. Wood that are too hard - Hardwoods like mahogany, teak, or rosewood (too hard) are not acceptable choices for cutting boards.

 2. Soft woods - Avoid all softer woods such as pine or cedar.
 These woods tend to splinter easily, and they're too porous so they harbor bacteria more easily.

 3. Open-grained woods (pores visible) such as oak and ash are poor choices because they take love taking in moisture and this makes them a feeding ground for mold and bacteria.

 Woods you can use: walnut, cherry, maple, acacia, teak.